 Byron Sutton outlined Rotary history with Town including funding the Town Hall back porch and interior renovation.
 He noted this is Rotary Club of Windermere’s 50th year and they want to do a project on Town Square this year.
 Rotary is willing to fund the entire project if required.
 He stated the project name will need to begin with Rotary as in “Rotary Event Pavilion”.

 Rotary will staff the concession stand as a fund raiser for the Club.
 Rotary do not see the need to provide “cooking” facilities in the concession stand but be more like a baseball concession stand.
 Cooking could still be done with grills outside.
-Other Rotary Clubs have been contacted and they are willing to financial participate.
-Mr. Sutton has contacted Architectural firms and Rotary can get Architect’s fees donated.
+Other Rotary Clubs have been contacted and they are willing to financially participate.
+Mr. Sutton has contacted Architectural firms and Rotary may get Architect’s fees donated.
+The committee agreed that architectural firm would havr to be pre-qualified by Town Staff if a firm donated the design fees.
 Mr. Sutton pointed out that the “Treebute” is this weekend and he would like some materials to begin fund raising at that event.
 He feels he can also have cost within 30 days.

 The committee discussed the following review points for the program.